Stroep

 this.addChild ( myCroppedImage );

-To save the capture, use the ImageSaver class
+To save the capture, consider using my ImageSaver class

 1. nice work.
 Its really helpful.